rajanadar/VaultSharp/test/VaultSharp.Samples/HowToRunThisTestProgram.md

 vault server -config c:\raja\vault\f.hcl
 ```

+#### Step 2 of 2: Run the C# Solution

 At this point, we have a Vault Server running locally.
 That's the only step you need to do.
+Don't worry about unsealing it or initializing it etc. The test-program will do all of that.

 1. Now go to the VaultSharp C# solution
 2. Open Program.cs, and set the vault version variable to the version of your vault.exe